Balzu/email_scraper/README.md

 stopping after visiting 10 distinct web pages.
 At the end, it outputs the list of emails found on these pages.

 ![Alt Text](https://github.com/Balzu/email_scraper/blob/main/demo.gif)

+### What's next?

+- If we are really interested only in those emails published on our organization's site, we could limit the search to only those pages belonging to the same, source domain.
+- Some smart guys write their email on Paint, save it as image and then upload it to their website.
+FOr the moment being, we are not able to catch those emails, although I believe that tools used by attacker possibly have that feature, at least for targeted attacks.
+I will think about adding it in the future.